Towards Multi-spatiotemporal-scale Generalized PDE Modeling: Experiments

 \subsubsection{FNO}

-We use FNOs consisting of 8 FNO layers.
-We use two embedding and two output layers with kernel sizes of $1\times1$ as suggested in~\citep{li2020fourier}.
-The number of used Fourier modes is a hyperparameter, where we report number of parameters and results for different values in each of the experiment.
+We use FNOs consisting of $\{4,8 \}$ FNO layers, where $\{8,16,32\}$ modes are multiplied in the Fourier space, and $\{64,128\}$ channels are used.
+We use two embedding and two output layers with kernel sizes of $1\times1$ as suggested in~\citet{li2020fourier}.
+The number of non-zero Fourier modes, the number of FNO layers and the number of channels are hyperparameter, where we report results for different values in each of the experiment.
 We use GeLU activation functions, and no normalization scheme.
 Normalization schemes and residual connections did not improve performance, as already reported in~\citet{brandstetter2022clifford}.